tejaspanchall/BookCafe-Backend/README.md

 - 📚 Book management system with categorization and author attribution
 - 👥 User authentication and authorization with Sanctum
-- 🔍 Advanced search and filtering capabilities
+- 🔍 Advanced search and filtering capabilities with PostgreSQL full-text search
 - 🔒 Robust security features
 - 📊 User-specific book library management
 - 💾 Redis caching for improved performance